Frequency Differences between Clocks on the Earth and the Moon: Conclusions and outlook

-As lunar clocks gain strategic importance for lunar timekeeping and chronometric geodesy, particularly given navigation plans and reference clock needs, modeling the Earth–Moon frequency link is timely and essential.
-This Letter simulates the fractional frequency differences between clocks assumed on Earth and the Moon, based on three key time transformations: the proper-to-coordinate time conversions for each clock (linked to local gravity potential) and the Earth–Moon coordinate time transformation.
-Two main parts are modeled in the frequency difference: the gravity potential difference term $(W_E-W_L)/c^2$ between the Earth and Moon clocks, and the Earth–Moon coordinate time ratio $F/c^2$.
-The latter distinguishes this work from clock comparisons within a single system like Earth’s, where only the potential term applies.
+As lunar clocks gain importance for lunar timekeeping and chronometric geodesy, particularly given navigation plans, modeling the Earth–Moon frequency link is essential.
+We simulated fractional frequency differences $\Delta f/f_\ell$ between E- and L-clocks, using four time transformations: the proper-to-coordinate time conversions for each clock (linked to their local gravity potentials $W_e$ and $W_\ell$ respectively), Earth--Moon coordinate time transformation and signal propagation between E- and L-clocks.

-To meet the $10^{-18}$ clock uncertainty, we assess each contribution to $(W_E-W_L)/c^2$ and $F/c^2$, retaining only those with effects larger than or near this level.
-For the Earth clocks, the gravity potential includes contributions from daily gravity field variations from GRACE-based modeling (incorporating both static and non-tidal components), solid Earth tides, pole tides, ocean tide loading, GNSS-derived surface deformation, atmosphere–ocean mass variability, and Earth’s self-rotation.
-For the Moon clocks, we adopt the GL0900D lunar gravity model for higher accuracy, and include tidal potentials from Earth and Sun (up to degrees 3 and 2), degree-2 lunar Love numbers, and the effect of lunar self-rotation.
-With these contributions modeled, $(W_E-W_L)/c^2$ reaches the $10^{-10}$ level. $F/c^2$ is on the order of $10^{-11}$, dominated by the Earth, Moon, and Sun, with smaller effects from Jupiter, Venus, and other planets.
-Two methods for calculating $F/c^2$ agree at the $10^{-18}$ level, mutually validating the result.

-In our solution, LLR contributes significantly to lunar analysis and coordinate time ratio evaluation.
-Future developments may enable synergy between LLR and lunar clocks.